matoanbach/Ansible/Module 2 - Using Advanced Ansible Solutions/Lesson 9 - Using Ansible Roles.md

       message: bye
 ```

+## Role Variable Precedence
+- Role variables in the vars directory are not supposed to be overwritten, but will be overwritten by facts, registered variables, and variables loaded with `include_vars`
+- Role variables in the default directory are overwritten by any other variable definition
+- If a variable is declared as a role parameter, it has the highest precedence

 # 9.5 Writing Custom Roles
 # 9.6 Using RHEL Sytem Roles
 # 9.7 Configuring Ansible Roles and Colletion Sources